Welcome to today's edition of the Rush 24-7 podcast.

 Can't we go home and get some sleep and come back at 5 a.m.?

-Bob Packwood of Oregon was dragged in to the Senate chamber by the sergeant at arms feet first.
+Bob Packwood of Oregon was dragged into the Senate chamber by the sergeant-at-arms feet first.

-The whole thing was a snunt.
+The whole thing was a snut.

-Here's here's here's uh uh Barbara Boxer's answer to the question.
+Here's Barbara Boxer's answer to the question.

 Yeah, we didn't go home at all.

-Yes, it is true that Harry was gonna have a vote every three hours, and some of the women's senators uh appointed me, of course, to go speak with Harry and beg to have about four and a half or five.
+And some of the women senators appointed me, of course, to go speak with Harry and begged to have about four and a half or five.

 So I did get about four hours.

-So I don't know the point of the question, but here's the deal.
+So I don't know the point of the question, but here's the deal: we were up all night.

 Why?